openlayers/openlayers/doc/ol3.md

 DESIGN ASSERTIONS
 =================

+Map

 - A map has a renderer (the map renderer).
 - A map has a camera.
 - Multiple maps can share the same camera.
 - A map has a layer list.

+Layer

+- A layer can have multiple projections (the supported projections).
+- A layer advertizes the projections it supports.
+- A layer returns no data if asked data for an unsupported projection.

+LayerView

 - A layer view stores view-related states for a layer.
 - View-related states include visibility, opacity, saturation, hue, etc.